-The Company has adopted its Code of Business Conduct and Ethics for all of its employees and its Code of Ethics for Senior Financial Officers including the principal executive officer and principal financial officer.
-The Code of Business Conduct and Ethics and Code of Ethics for Senior Financial Officers can be found on the Company's Internet web site at www.ii-vi.com under "Investors Information - Corporate Governance Documents."
-The Company will promptly disclose on its web site (i) any amendments or waivers with respect to a director's or executive officer's compliance with the Code of Business Conducts and Ethics and (ii) any amendments or waivers with respect to any provision of the Code of Ethics for Senior Financial Officers.
-Any person may also obtain a copy of the Code of Business Conduct and Ethics and/or the Code of Ethics for Senior Financial Officer without charge by submitting their request to the Chief Financial Officer and Treasurer of II-VI Incorporated, 375 Saxonburg Boulevard, Saxonburg, Pennsylvania 16056, or by calling (724) 352-4455.
+The Company has adopted its Code of Business Conduct and Ethics for all of its employees.
+The Code of Business Conduct and Ethics can be found on the Company's Internet web site at www.ii-vi.com under "Investors Information - Corporate Governance Documents."
+The Company will promptly disclose on its web site (i) any amendments or waivers with respect to a director's or executive officer's compliance with the Code of Business Conducts and Ethics and (ii) any amendments or waivers with respect to any provision of the Code of Ethics.
+Any person may also obtain a copy of the Code of Business Conduct and Ethics without charge by submitting their request to the Chief Financial Officer and Treasurer of II-VI Incorporated, 375 Saxonburg Boulevard, Saxonburg, Pennsylvania 16056, or by calling (724) 352-4455.